niakouu/FXOceanInvader/README.md

 ## Game Mechanics
 The player is a ship that needs to destroy all the obstacles.
 As the level increase you have more creatures to defeat, more missiles, and a bigger ship.

+The missiles will be fired in the direction of the mouse.
+Also to activate the shield, you should press `E`.

 ## Installation